DENMAN STREET | sizes variable | 2023

 artist statement

-I am experimenting with reflections, filtered views, transparency, layers and colour, using a combination of digital and analog techniques.
+In As This Moment Slips Away, I experiment with reflections, filtered views, transparency, layers, and color, using a combination of digital and analog techniques.
 Black and white photographic images are digitally layered with images of ink paintings on paper.
-The paintings enhance depth, complexity, mood and atmosphere through the use of colour, texture, light and shadow.
+These paintings enhance depth, complexity, mood, and atmosphere through the use of color, texture, light, and shadow.
+The series serves as a testament to the ephemeral moments of urban life, inviting viewers to reflect on how quickly such moments slip away, yet leave lasting impressions on us.

 Passages series